MF-CREATIVE/LakeToken-Unity/README.md

 ➡️ What it does We wanted to make a game that offers a place to relax, socialize, catch some Web3 fish and have endless fun.

 ➡️ How we built it We built it using Unity, Blender, and coordinated with Discord and Miro.
-We implemented Thirdweb's Unity SDKs and then used the Artic network, as it is EVM compatible, to host our game on the testnet.
+We implemented Thirdweb's Unity SDKs and then intend to use the Artic network, as it is EVM compatible, to host our game on the testnet.

 ➡️ Challenges we ran into Cooperation, communication, and a lack of Unity developers.
 We learned as we went and gave it our best efforts.
-Also, the Artic network was down on the day we submitted our project, so we used the POLYGON testnet until the Artic network was back up and running.
+We unfortunately have been unable to implement the Artic testnet due to technical issues with it's blockchain, so for now we have opted to proceed with using Polygon.

 ➡️ What we learned We learned a lot about teamwork and having the right team members to complete the tasks required to build a Web3 game.
 We are happy with our final submitted project as we added new team members in the last week with the skill set required to get the game completed.